 Children are never labelled, criticised, humiliated, punished, shouted at or isolated by removing them from the group to be left in 'time out' or on a 'naughty chair'.
 If a child is distressed or causing harm to others, it may help to remove them from the immediate environment where the incident occurred.
 They should be taken to a quiet area by their key person for up to 5 minutes to help them calm down.
 If appropriate, the key person can use this time to help the child reflect on what has happened.
-Physical punishment of any kind is never used or threatened which could adversely affect a child's well-being.
+Physical punishment of any kind is Policies & Procedures for the EYFS 2024 (Early Years Alliance 2024)

+never used or threatened which could adversely affect a child's well-being.
 If staff become aware that another person has given corporal punishment to a child, they follow 06 Safeguarding children, young people and vulnerable adults procedures.
 Physical intervention to safeguard a child/children must be carried out as per the guidance in this procedure.